How lenders value collateral

 Property

 When you close on a mortgage, the property acts as collateral for the loan.
-This allows the lender to create a lien on the property, which gives them an ownership claim until the loan is paid in full.
+This allows the lender to create a lien on the property, which gives them a claim to ownership until the loan is paid in full.
 If you default, the lender could foreclose and sell the property.
 This same process applies to a home equity line of credit (HELOC) or home equity loan.

 » COMPARE: Top mortgage lenders